KhronosGroup/MoltenVK/Docs/MoltenVK_Configuration_Parameters.md

 Determines the style used to implement _Vulkan_ semaphore (`VkSemaphore`) functionality in _Metal_.

-In the special case of `VK_SEMAPHORE_TYPE_TIMELINE` semaphores, **MoltenVK** will always use `MTLSharedEvent` if it is available on the platform, regardless of the value of this parameter.
+In the special case of `VK_SEMAPHORE_TYPE_TIMELINE` semaphores, **MoltenVK** will always use `MTLSharedEvent`, regardless of the value of this parameter.

 ---------------------------------------
 #### MVK_CONFIG_LIVE_CHECK_ALL_RESOURCES